Costco Beef - Prices (Nov. 2022) + Best Value & Top Tips

 My first experience with a subprimal cut came from a clearance on a whole top loin.

-In this case, they had the whole top loin on clearance at the entrance of the business center instead of all the way in the back with the rest of the meat.
-This was out of place and it really drew my attention.
+This time, instead of having the whole top loin in the back with the rest of the meat, they had it all at the entrance to the business center.
+This was out of place, and it really drew my attention.

-The packaging said Whole New York on it and with a little in store research, I realized this was a significant discount on New York Strip Steaks.
-All I had to do with this piece of beef was to slice it into steak portions.
+The packaging said Whole New York on it, and with a little in-store research, I realized this was a significant discount on New York Strip Steaks.
+All I had to do with this beef piece was slice it into steak portions.

 Breaking Down Meat is a Great Skill to Learn

-I picked up a USDA choice top loin whole for $4.97/lb, which was about half off at the time.
-Definitely a great beginner introduction to subprimal cuts as I simply had to slice the piece into 1.5” steaks.
+I picked up a USDA choice top loin whole for $4.97/lb, which was about half off then.
+Definitely, a great beginner introduction to subprimal cuts as I simply had to slice the piece into 1.5” steaks.

-I ended up getting about 13 New York steaks for about $4 a piece.
+I ended up with 13 New York steaks for about $4 apiece.